kachna/APIFier-Meteor/docs/_posts/2017-01-14-easy-crawler-using-APIFier.md

 }
 {% endhighlight %}

 Now the result file is clean.
 There is only offers from Televisions category with all requested attributes.
 But the [goal](#crawlers-goal) still isn't fulfilled yet.
-The goal says TVs discounted at least 10%
+The goal says TVs discounted at least 10%.
+There is no need to calculate all offers details.

 ### Crawl only discounted offers

-TODO
+First, you have walk through all offers on listing page as you did in [Exporting more data](#exporting-more-data) section before.
+Than you need to calculate the discount for each offer and decide to visit details page to output data about offer or not.
+One possibility is calculate discount from *originalPrice* and *saving*.

+    var saving = Number($('strong.saving', offers[i]).text().slice(6).replace(',', ''));
+    var originalPrice = Number($('span.past-amount strong', offers[i]).text().slice(5).replace(',', ''));

+I there is no string tag with class *saving* (which is not when offer is not discounted) then jQuery returns empty string.
+Fortunately, *Number()* represents empty string as zero.
+It cause that fallowing calculation is always valid and for non presented *saving* is *discount* zero.

+    var discount = 100*saving/originalPrice;

+You can log discount amount for future debugging purposes.
+You can use standard *Console* object and its function [*log()*](https://developer.mozilla.org/en/docs/Web/API/Console/log).
+The result can be watched in *log* tab of *Run console*.

+    console.log(originalPrice + ' ' + saving + ' ' + discount);

 #### Enqueue URL manually

-TODO
+With discount Crawler can choose it offer details has to be visited.
+For this purpose *Context* has function *enqueuePage(request)* which takes [*Request*](https://www.apifier.com/docs#requestObject) object as parameter.
+To enqueue offers detail page you will have to fill only three attributes of Request object.

+**url** is URL address of page which is being enqueued.

+**method** is [HTTP method](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) used to request page.
+In most cases it will be GET sometimes POST is used when there is need to send some data to server.
+Other methods are useful rarely.

+**label** is textual label knowen from *Start URLs* and *Crawler Pseudo-URLs*.
+It can be specified directly without proper *Crawler Pseudo-URLs* group.

+Pages enqueued manually (using *enqueuePage()*) are always puted into Crawler's Queue without any *Crawler Pseudo-URLs* checking.
+The Request object to enqueue offer detail page on lines 24 - 29 of Crawler's [*pageFunction* complete code](#complete-page-function-code).

-Complete Page function code:
+### Complete Page function code

 {% highlight javascript linenos %}